PoisotLab/ms_straight_lines/manuscript.md

 frequently predict webs of either maximum or minimum connectance, neither of which are observed in nature.

-### Data used to fit all models
+## Model fitting - data and software

 <!-- tk describe Mangal and its awesomeness in more wholeness -->
 We evaluated our model against 255 empirical foodwebs, available in the online database `mangal.io` [@PoisBais16].
 We queried metadata (number of nodes and number of links) for all networks, and considered as food webs all networks having interactions of predation and herbivory.
 We use Stan [@CarpGelm17a] which implements Bayesian inference using Hamiltonian Monte Carlo.
 We ran all models using four chains and 2000 iterations per chain.
 All models converged with no divergent iterations.

-### Model fitting and diagnostics
+## Model fitting - diagnostics

 All models fit without any divergent iterations, which indicates that is it safe to make inferences about the parameter estimates and to compare the models.